Main Content

 Clinical Psychology

 Dr. Tamara Kang received her Ph.D. in Legal Psychology, M.A. in Clinical Psychology, and Quantitative Certificate from the University of Texas at El Paso.
 Prior to coming to SIUC, Dr. Kang completed her postdoctoral fellowship developing and implementing a Youth Needs and Progress Scale (YNPS) on Dr. Robert Prentky’s Department of Justice funded grant at Fairleigh Dickinson University.
 Broadly, Dr. Kang is interested in psychology and law.
-Specifically, Dr. Kang’s Barriers to Reducing Crime Lab is committed to: (1) developing innovative strategies to communicate research on how to effectively reduce crime (science communication); (2) effective implementation of evidence-based practices; (3) mental health stigmatization; (4) judgment and decision-making in the criminal justice system; (5) special needs that pose barriers to reducing crime; and (6) assessment and rehabilitation of offenders with a mental disorder.
+Specifically, Dr. Kang’s Barriers to Reducing Crime Lab is committed to: (1) re-entry barriers; (2) effective implementation of evidence-based practices; (3) translation of research into practice; (4) assessment and rehabilitation for justice-involved persons offenders; (5) distrust in scientists who conduct the research that supports criminal justice reform initiatives; and (6) mental health stigmatization.

 Research Interests